rdegges/rdegges-blog/articles/2012/improvement-and-perfection.md

-Title: Improvement and Perfection
-Date: 2012-11-24
-Tags: personal development
+---
+title: "Improvement and Perfection"
+date: "2012-11-24"
+slug: "improvement-and-perfection"
+tags: ["personal development"]
-Summary: Striving for perfection is the only way to become the absolute best.
-You've got to keep pushing yourself if you want to improve.
+description: "Striving for perfection is the only way to become the absolute best.
+You've got to keep pushing yourself if you want to improve."
+---

 ![Tiger Sketch][]